 British Ambassador to Slovakia

 We develop and maintain relations between the UK and Slovakia.
-We are working on a wide range of issues including EU policies, trade relations, the single market, energy security and climate change.
+Our work covers a range of issues including EU policies, trade relations, the single market, energy security and climate change.

 British nationals need to have an affirmation of marital status signed at a local Notary Public’s office in Slovakia to prove their legal capacity to get married.
 You need to bring the notarised affirmation to the local register office where the marriage shall take place.
 Depending on your language skills, here is the suggested wording of: